-A couple in their thirties who had been renting for eight years became the owners of a 3-bedroom apartment of 65 sqm in the Menilmontant neighborhood of the 20th arrondissement, purchased for 480,000 euros after a negotiation of 38,000 euros (7.3%).
-The Home Select property hunter completed this search in 6 weeks.
+A couple in their thirties who had rented for eight years became the owners of a three-room flat of 65 sqm in Ménilmontant, in the 20th arrondissement, bought for 480,000 euros after a negotiation of 38,000 euros, or 7.3%.
+The Home Select property hunter completed the search in 6 weeks.

 Mission summary